-causing emotional harm.
 Imagine a situation where you hear someone say something broad and untrue about a person.
 It may be related to the way they talk, the color of their skin, the clothes they wear or what they eat.
-When someone makes an insult, joke, or put-down about someone just for being AAPI, whether on purpose or not, they are denying the person their thoughts, feelings, and experiences.
+When you make an insult, joke, or put-down about someone just for being AAPI, whether on purpose or not, you are denying their thoughts, feelings, or experiences.
+An example would be asking someone where they're "really" from.
+This question suggests the person the question was directed at doesn't "look like" or "sound like" someone from the United States.
+Comments like these are called microaggressions.